-When a student is absent, parents may call in the morning (when giving the absentee report) and request work to be picked up after school.
+When a student is absent for more than three days a request for work to be picked up after school can be made.
 If a sibling is taking another's homework, proper notification must be given before the start of the school day.
 If work is not picked up during the absence, the student must see the teacher(s) upon returning to school to make up missed assignments, tests, and homework.
 If a student is absent one day, they will have one day to make up the work; two days absent, two days to make up the work, etc. Homework is available on-line according to the teachers' policy and procedures.